WarcraftWriting/egwlww/src/earning-gold-while-leveling-in-world-of-warcraft.md

 ### What _should_ I sell on the auction house?

-To answer this question, we should first establish some vocabulary.
+To answer this question, we must first establish some vocabulary.
 If you've read much at all about equipment in WoW, you've run across the terms "trash", "white", "green", and "blue".
 In case you haven't figured it out already, here's a table summarizing each of these terms: